-In her self-help memoir: “Playing for Keeps – How a 21st century businesswoman beat the boys,” Allison openly shares her success secrets for becoming financially independent at age 38 and retiring at age 43 to spend quality time with her children.
+In her self-help memoir: “Playing for Keeps – How a 21st century businesswoman beat the boys,” Therese Allison openly shares her success secrets for becoming financially independent at age 38 when her company (McKenna & Associates) was sold to AON, and retiring at age 43 after working 5 years for AON as an EVP to spend quality time with her children.
 Her mission is to empower women and men to succeed in business and life by sharing her lessons learned.

 Using these self-taught skills, Allison broke the glass ceiling as the first female producing Partner in an insurance brokerage company tied to Lloyd’s of London where for 300 years, women weren’t allowed on the underwriting floor.

 And as someone who had to learn early how to fend for herself and won competitively in sports, Allison learned early the importance of winning.

 Based on her 20-year career, Allison’s new book uncovers her “16 Pearls of Wisdom” or “lessons learned,” including “people do business with people they like.”
 When people tried to walk away from major deals with big companies, Allison’s “Pearls of Wisdom” helped her influence key stakeholders, build allies and get promoted.
 Together, her “Pearls of Wisdom” all contributed to her inspiring career success story.